by Alice Von Kannon

 One copy in Edinburgh intrigued me.
 It had been cut out of its original covers and rebound in Morocco leather, with thirty-two pages of additional definitions tipped in, as well as newspaper clippings and period advertisements.
 A possible date for the rebinding was on one of the clippings, 1925.
 The binding was pasteboard, almost like a notebook, making it easy to write inside.

 On the day the Egan book arrived from Britain, I’d nearly forgotten I ordered it.
 I sat down to read it and it gripped me all over again, far more powerfully than it had when I saw the bookseller’s ad, all the Heyer connections.
 At that point I’d read about a dozen of her Regencies, including The Spanish Bride (my first Heyer) and her Waterloo epic, An Infamous Army, and I was beginning to have a feel for her work, and for her superlative mastery of slang.
 This pastebook was definitely the work of a Type A neurotic, and I greatly admired it.
-In fact, one of the minor ironies of all this is that I can’t bear to use the thing as a reference work; just a cup of coffee sitting on my desk gives me a shiver.
-It’s just too delicate, the pages too aged, to suffer regular use.
-The Egan version of the dictionary was the centerpiece of the volume, but the additions ran the gamut, written on pieces of blank white paper inserted into the text.
+In fact, one of the minor ironies of all this is that I can’t bear to use the thing as a reference work; just a cup of coffee sitting on my desk anywhere near it gives me a shiver.
+It’s too delicate, the pages too aged, to suffer regular use.
+The Egan version of the dictionary was the centerpiece of the volume, but the handwritten additions ran the gamut, written on pieces of blank white paper inserted into the text.
 The clippings and period advertisements cover things Heyer always liked to get right – the book a character buys, its price, ads for accounts of boxing mills like the one in Regency Buck, a lot of stuff about Pierce Egan, and a catalog for his publisher, Sherwood, Jones and Company, with books on everything from popular remedies to travel guides available to readers in the Regency period.
 Heyer was an avid collector of books, like most writers, but also of clippings, found odds and ends usable to her.
 She did incredibly detailed notebooks that covered all the periods she worked in.

-The purpose of some of the entries seemed to be to back up a word definition in Egan/Grose by finding it used the same way in a much older work, thereby more effectively dating it, as well.
-Other meanings and spellings were also touched on; for example, the word “dab” Heyer often used, with its many and various meanings.
+The purpose of some of the entries seemed to be to back up a definition in Egan/Grose by finding it used the same way in a much older work, thereby more effectively dating it, as well.
+Multiple meanings and spellings were also touched on; for example, the word “dab” Heyer often used, with its many and various meanings.
 In Venetia, a “dab” of a girl is one who’s not much on looks or charm.
 But often it’s seen in the term for someone who’s an adept, either a dab or a “dab hand” at something.
-The insert cites this meaning, an adept, with the word spelled “dabb,” in the 1742 novel The True Anti-Pamela, one of several take-offs on Richardson’s popular 1740 novel Pamela.
+The insert to the dictionary cites this meaning, an adept, with the word spelled “dabb,” in the 1742 novel The True Anti-Pamela, one of several take-offs on Richardson’s popular 1740 novel Pamela.

-In those early years, Georgette Heyer was a woman who moved through ten centuries of European history and stopped wherever it struck her fancy.
-Her first published book was The Black Moth in 1921, set in the mid-18thcentury.
-On reading it, I found it mind-boggling that it was the work of a nineteen-year-old girl.
-She’d already done, for 1923, The Great Roxhythe, set in the Restoration period, around the 1660s.
+Georgette Heyer was a woman who moved through ten centuries of European history and stopped wherever it struck her fancy.
+This was particularly so in the 1920s.
+Her first novel was The Black Moth in 1921, set in the mid-1700s.
+She was only nineteen when it was published.
+For 1923 she did The Great Roxhythe, set in the Restoration period, around the 1660s.
 Her book for 1925 was set in the 1400s, Simon the Coldheart.
-Set aside the fact that Heyer, in her twenties, was also doing contemporary novels, requiring little research.
-But looking only at the ones set in an historical period, Simon the Coldheart was followed by These Old Shades in 1926, one of her most popular books, with its slang out of the Georgian period, set roughly in the mid-18th century, its being a reworking of characters from The Black Moth.
-Next, in 1928, came The Masqueraders, set in the 1750s after the last Jacobite rebellion, followed by Beauvallet in 1929, in the Tudor period of the mid-1500s.
-Next up came the big jump, 1931’s The Conqueror, set of course in the 11th century.
-After that came the fun Devil’s Cub, set in the later Georgian period, the story of the son born out of These Old Shades, and finally 1934’s The Convenient Marriage, with a similar time frame to Devil’s Cub.
-There’s an early anchor-reference to the battle of Bunker Hill.
+It was followed by These Old Shades in 1926, one of her most popular books, with its slang out of the Georgian period, again, roughly in the mid-18th century; it's a reworking of characters from The Black Moth.
+In 1928 came The Masqueraders, also set in the 1750s after the last Jacobite rebellion.
+Beauvallet followed in 1929, set in the Tudor period of the mid-1500s.
+Next up came 1931’s The Conqueror, set in the 11th century.
+After that was the fun Devil’s Cub, the sequel to These Old Shades, and finally 1934’s The Convenient Marriage, with a similar time frame to Devil’s Cub.
+There’s an early anchor-reference to the Battle of Bunker Hill.

 Breathtaking isn’t it?